 Vacancies in a city are a symptom of shifts in a society.
 The project series reacts to them with new artistic spaces of thought and experience.
 Conflicts, rifts, collective fear, and longing can be voiced and renegotiated in new ways.
 Spaces for opportunity only emerge when they are perceived as such.

 How does each specific project take shape in a given city?

 In each city, we begin a dialog with local stakeholders about the necessity and possibility of the project.
 We work with artists, curators, cultural organizations, city planners, public authorities, academics, social organizations, and community organizations to identify relevant subjects, districts in the city, and buildings.
 It is a joint project based on the circumstances of each city, but it also addresses issues that resonate beyond the local level.
-In a specially assembled project team, we work with local curators, academics, production managers, and technical managers so local and regional perspective intersects with the international view.
+In a specially assembled project team, we work with local curators, academics, production managers, and technical managers so local and regional perspective intersect with the international view.
 Financing for the project is shared among the main partners.